Ezekiel Elliott Ruling Signals New Era for NFL in Confronting Domestic Violence

 In the past, the NFL rarely believed women who said they'd been physically abused by a player, particularly a star.
 Domestic violence was an inconvenience.
 The women were an afterthought.
 Not every time but in most instances.
 Ben Roethlisberger was suspended six games following sexual assault allegations in 2010.

 But since then, the NFL has been a joke on this issue and handled a number of cases so poorly a textbook could be written called "How To Screw Up A Domestic Violence Investigation."
-They gave every break to Ray Rice.
+It gave every break to Ray Rice.
 Greg Hardy got a second chance after abusing his girlfriend.
-Josh Brown, the former Giants punter, was suspended just one game despite admitting to horrendous abuse of his wife.
+Josh Brown, the former Giants kicker, was suspended just one game despite admitting to horrendous abuse of his wife.

 The NFL didn't care about domestic violence.
 It simply didn't.
 That's a fact.